Laurent Marcangeli

+Laurent Marcangeli ([lɔʁɑ̃ maʁkɑ̃ʒeli]; born 10 December 1980) is a French politician.
+He represents the 1st constituency of Corse-du-Sud in the National Assembly, serving from 2012 to 2017, 2022 to January 2025 and again from November 2025.
+Between his second and third terms, he was Minister of Public Action, Civil Service and Simplification under Prime Minister François Bayrou from 2024 to 2025.

-Laurent Marcangeli (born 10 December 1980) is a French politician.
-He was mayor of Ajaccio, the capital of Corsica, in 2014 and since 2015 to present.
-He was a deputy in the National Assembly from 2012 to 2017 and again from 2022, representing Corse-du-Sud's 1st constituency.
-He was a member of the nationwide right-wing parties Rally for the Republic, Union for a Popular Movement and The Republicans before starting his own party "Ajaccio !" in 2018.
-In 2022, he stood for the party Horizons, part of President Emmanuel Macron's Ensemble Citoyens coalition.
+Earlier in his career, Marcangeli held the mayorship of Ajaccio, the capital of Corsica, in 2014 and from 2015 to 2022.
+He was a member of the nationwide right-wing parties Rally for the Republic (RPR), Union for a Popular Movement (UMP) and The Republicans (LR) before starting his own party "Ajaccio !" in 2018.

-Biography
+In 2022, Marcangeli stood for Parliament for the recently established centre-right party Horizons, part of President Emmanuel Macron's Ensemble Citoyens coalition.
+Following the election, he became president of the newly-established Horizons group in the National Assembly.
+He is also a member of the monarchist Corsican party Bonapartist Central Committee which supports the restoration of the House of Bonaparte to the French throne.

+Early life and education

 Marcangeli was born in Ajaccio, Corsica.
-He is a distant cousin of Marc Marcangeli, who was mayor from 1994 to 2000.
+Though not directly related to Marc Marcangeli, who held the mayorship from 1994 to 2001 and served in the National Assembly for the same constituency as him briefly in 1994 and 1995, the two are distant cousins.
 His mother was a Corsican nationalist trade unionist for postal workers, and his father worked for the nationalist Edmond Simeoni.

 In contrast to his parents and his classmates at University of Corsica Pasquale Paoli, he joined the French right-wing party Rally for the Republic at 17.
 He studied Public Law and History and wrote a master's degree thesis on Charles de Gaulle's relations with Corsica.

+Political career

-Marcangeli was voted onto Ajaccio's city council in 2007 and the departmental council of Corse-du-Sud in 2011.
-In June 2012, he became Corsica's youngest member of the National Assembly, winning an election against Ajaccio's Socialist mayor Simon Renucci to represent Corse-du-Sud's 1st constituency.
-In March 2014, he was elected mayor of Ajaccio, beating Renucci by 47% to 46%.
+Marcangeli was voted onto the municipal council of Ajaccio in 2008 and the general council of Corse-du-Sud in 2011, holding the canton of Ajaccio-1 seat.

+In 2012, Marcangeli became Corsica's youngest member of the National Assembly, winning an election against Ajaccio's Socialist Mayor Simon Renucci to represent Corse-du-Sud's 1st constituency.
+In Parliament, he served on the Committee on Social Affairs.